ohadravid/wmi-rs/README.md

 ## Examples

-Queries can be deserialized info a free-form `HashMap` or a `struct`:
+Queries can be deserialized into a free-form `HashMap` or a `struct`:

 ```rust
 #![allow(non_camel_case_types)]